-I often worked with images while preparing a technical article for 2DayGeek.
+I often work with images while preparing technical articles for 2DayGeek (this website).

-I took a lot of screen shots as part of the article preparation and will edit them before adding them to my blog article.
+I take lots of screenshots as part of the article preparation and edit them before adding them to my blog article.

 There are many tools for this purpose, and we are going to discuss about ImageMagick tool.